Yeast infection symptoms, what causes them, over-the-counter vs prescription treatment, and when to see a provider.

 Over-the-Counter Treatment Options

-For uncomplicated yeast infections, over-the-counter (OTC) antifungal treatments are effective and widely available.
-These medications belong to the azole class of antifungals and work by disrupting the cell membrane of Candida, killing the fungus and relieving symptoms.
+For uncomplicated yeast infections, over-the-counter (OTC) antifungal treatments work well and are widely available.
+These medications belong to the azole class of antifungals.
+They work by disrupting the cell membrane of Candida, which kills the fungus and relieves symptoms.

 Common OTC options include: